Brian Petroziello’s HO Wyoming Division layout models the main line from Wilkes-Barre to Athens, with Coxton Yard as its centerpiece.

 Mike Rose’s layout features a section of former Lehigh Valley Railroad lines in Conrail days, including Mehoopany, Meshoppen, Laceyville, and parts of Towanda.

-The HO gauge Lehigh & Keystone Valley depicts the route of the Lehigh Valley Railroad during the period 1950-76, from West Portal, NJ, to Bethlehem, PA, and north to Coxton, PA, the Reading Railroad from Quakertown, PA, through Bethlehem to Harrisburg, PA, as well as the Central of New Jersey from Elizabethport, NJ, to Wilkes-Barre, PA.
+The HO gauge Lehigh & Keystone Valley depicts the route of the Lehigh Valley Railroad during the period 1950-76, from West Portal, NJ, to Bethlehem, PA, and north to Coxton, PA.
+Layout also features routes of the Reading and CNJ.

 Ron Papiercavich’s LVRR Wyoming Division captures the feel of the Main Line region in Pennsylvania between Coxton and Lehighton.